 Step 4 Fold Clean Clothes As You Go

 Continue feeding clothes through the washer and dryer, folding them as you go.

 Don’t let anything other than underwear, socks, and towels sit unfolded in the laundry basket even for a little while.
-This keeps wrinkling to a minimum.
+This keeps wrinkling (and clean-laundry-folding overwhelm) to a minimum.

 Step 5 Put Away Clothes If Possible

 Like with the 2-3 catchup essential loads, continue putting away each dryer load as it comes out.
 Set a timer for 5 minutes and race to do this.
 This is a smart practice for the rest of today’s clean clothes during this big push to get caught up on laundry, even if it feels inefficient and monotonous.

 Keep going, repeating Steps 4 and (hopefully) 5 until you’re either done or you need to wrap it up for the day.